-The Company follows the treasury stock method to calculate loss per common share.
-Under this method, the basic loss per share is calculated using the weighted average number of common shares outstanding during each period.

-The diluted income (loss) per share assumes that the outstanding vested stock options and share purchase warrants had been exercised at the beginning of the year.
+The Company follows the treasury stock method to calculate the basic and diluted loss per common share.
+Under this method, the basic loss per share is calculated using the weighted average number of common shares outstanding during each period and the diluted income (loss) per share assumes that the outstanding vested stock options and share purchase warrants had been exercised at the beginning of the year.